v0lta/PyTorch-Wavelet-Toolbox/README.md

     import torch
     import numpy as np
     import pywt
-    import ptwt   # use src.ptwt instead if you cloned the repo instead of using pip.
+    import ptwt   # use src.ptwt as ptwt instead if you cloned the repo instead of using pip.

     # generate an input of even length.
     data = np.array([0, 1, 2, 3, 4, 5, 5, 4, 3, 2, 1, 0])